muppet9010/factorio-muppet-streamer/README.md

 Pants On Fire
 ------------

-Sets the ground on fire behind a player as they run
+Sets the ground on fire behind a player forcing them to run.

 - Command syntax: `/muppet_streamer_pants_on_fire [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - duration: NUMBER - Mandatory: how many seconds the effect lasts on the player.
-    - fireSleep: NUMBER - Optional: how many tick gap should be between each fire entity
+    - fireGap: NUMBER - Optional: how many ticks between each fire entity.
+Defaults to 6, which gives a constant fire line.
-    - fireGap: NUMBER - Optional: how many fire entites does the player have a head start on
+    - fireHeadStart: NUMBER - Optional: how many fire entities does the player have a head start on.
+Defaults to 3, which forces continous running.
-- Example command : `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
+- Example command continous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
+- Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireGap": 30, "fireHeadStart": 6}`